codeforamerica/uswds/src/views/components/form-group.md

 ## Guidance {#guidance}

 **Form groups vs. Fieldsets**.
 Form questions with one form element, such as a text input, text area, or select, may use the form group component to associate the form element with a  question (or `label` element).
-Use the <a href="{{ config.baseUrl }}components/fieldset">fieldset component</a> to associate multiple form elements with the same question, such as multi-part text inputs, checkboxes, or radios.
+Use the <a href="{{ config.baseUrl }}components/fieldset">fieldset component</a> to associate multiple form elements with the same question, such as multi-part text inputs, checkboxes, or radio buttons.

 **Text inputs**.
 Refer to <a href="{{ config.baseUrl }}components/input">text input documentation</a>.